Skip to Content

 • Select “Cellular” / “Mobile Data.”

-• Verify that Telegram or other apps have not consumed your mobile data package.
+• Verify that Telegram or other apps have not consumed your cellular data package.

 If the package is expired, top up your balance and verify the Telegram app is working fine now.
-You can also lift up the restrictions for the Telegram app usage on mobile data by disabling the “Low Data” mode on your iPhone under “Settings” > “Cellular” > “Cellular Data Option.”
+You can also lift up the restrictions for the app’s cellular data usage by disabling the “Low Data” mode on your iPhone under “Settings” > “Cellular” > “Cellular Data Option.”

 Ensure Network Coverage